davepinch/pinchy.cc/scratchpad.md

 TODO
 ====

-- for migration
-- spoken\you-decide-what-this-means.m4a
-- geolib.umn.edu (ramsey)

 - Hyperlink quotes to next quote.
 - Inline snippet --> don't hyperlink entire snippet, show a source and hyperlink that.
 - AI Wars - compare the state of AI in each country, scored.